Binary Representations

 Two's Complement

 We'll represent signed integers with two's complement.
-Positive numbers: same as unsigned (with a lower upper-limit).
+Positive numbers: anything starting with a 0 bit is positive and is then the same as unsigned (with a lower upper-limit).

 The two's complement operation is used to negate a number.

-1. Start with the positive number represented in binary;
+1. Start with the binary representation (of the positive value);

 2. flip all the bits (0↔1);